Team-Jag/Do-or-die-fitness-tracker/Portfolio/SystemImplementation.md

 As one of the key foundations of Agile software development is to have self-organising teams, we knew that it was important to collectively focus on the most important user stories to be implemented during each sprint.
 We were confident in our capabilities to successfully maintain a minimum viable product during each week's sprint.
 In order to keep this clear, we created a Gantt chart to be used between each of the teams working on the different subsystems.
 This was used in conjunction with our project's [Kanban Board](https://github.com/Team-Jag/Do-or-die-fitness-tracker/projects/1).
 We used the Kanban board to keep it clear which requirements needed to be done, what people were currently working on, and what was completed.
 We also added a backlog column for features that we pushed for later iterations.
 Both of these features were useful to keep our work user focused, while ensuring cohesion between each subsystem.
 ![Updated Gantt Chart](Images/updated_gantt.png)

 In the follow section we will break down our goals of each sprint, list what was completed per subsystem, the key user stories implemented, and what remained in our Backlog in terms of WIP.
-We will also refer back to our fictional user [Mario](https://github.com/Team-Jag/Do-or-die-fitness-tracker#the-user) during each sprint to show what has changed, and how the user can interact with our subsystem.
+We will also refer back to our fictional user [Mario](https://github.com/Team-Jag/Do-or-die-fitness-tracker#the-user) during each sprint to show what has changed, and how the end-user, sponsor, and admin can now interact with our product.

 ### Sprint 1 : Define Architecture & Interactions (2.3-9.3)
 The goal of this sprint was to agree upon our architecture and the interactions so that the workstream would know how to design their sub-systems.
 During this sprint we decided on how we would move forward in developing our product.
 This included the creation of our Github repository, and beginning to familiarise ourselves with how we would use different features including the Kanban boards, Pull Requests and Issues.
 This also included the ideation stage, and definition of the communication protocol between devices so that different teams could begin implementation autonomously.
 Additionally, we decided on goals to prioritise in order to arrive at a minimum viable product by the next sprint.